Sanatsujatiya

-Synopsis of Sānatsujātiya
+Synopsis of Sanatsujatiya

-King Dhṛtarāṣṭra has been conversing with his half-brother Vidura, who has been responding to his requests for various kinds of counsel.
+King Dhritrashtra (Dhṛtarāṣṭra) has been conversing with his half-brother Vidura, who has been responding to his requests for various kinds of counsel.

 Ch.
-41: King Dhṛtarāṣṭra asks for more information.
+41: King Dhritrashtra asks for more information.
 Vidura replies that he, as born from a Shudra woman, must not speak of secret matters relating to Atman but one who has taken birth as a Brahmin, if he states these secret matters, is not censured by the devatas.
 Therefore these matters may be spoken by the eternal sage Sanatsujāta.
 Vidura then invokes Sanatsujāta by meditating on him.
-When Sanatsujāta appears, Vidura requests that he dispel Dhṛtarāṣṭra's doubts.
+When Sanatsujāta appears, Vidura requests that he dispel Dhritrashtra's doubts.

 Ch.
-42: Dhṛtarāṣṭra asks Sanatsujāta why he teaches that death does not exist.
+42: Dhritrashtra asks Sanatsujāta why he teaches that death does not exist.
 Sanatsujāta replies that distraction equals death, and elaborates.

 Ch.
 43: Sanatsujāta continues, explaining that Veda (scriptures) cannot save someone from evil, but can lead to better rebirth.
 There are many scriptures, but one truth, on which one should meditate, which gives knowledge of brahman.

 Ch.
-44: Sanatsujāta continues, explaining the need for brahmacarya (self-restrained behaviour) and a guru (spiritual teacher).
+44: Sanatsujāta continues, explaining the need for Brahmacharya (self-restrained behaviour) and a guru (spiritual teacher).